KaleyraVideo/Video-iOS-SDK-Samples/UI-Customization-Example/README.md

 ### Chat channel UI theme

 It's also easy to customize the [ChannelViewController](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Classes/ChannelViewController.html) using the [ChannelViewControllerConfiguration](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Classes/ChannelViewControllerConfiguration.html) class.
-You yust have to init the class passing the BDKTheme object as initialization parameter.
+You just have to init the class passing the BDKTheme object as initialization parameter.

 ```swift
 //Let's suppose that you want to change the tertiaryBackgroundColor only inside the ChannelViewController.